-- K. S. In further commemoration of that divine command, I now deposit this Book of the Law. - (H. K. T. and H. A. now place the lid on the Ark.
-K. S. gives three raps with the gavel on the corner nearest his right hand, hands the gavel to H. K. T. who gives three raps on the corner nearest his right hand, and hands the gavel to H. A., who does likewise and returns it to K. S., who says:) - K. S In order to perpetuate the true pronunciation of the M's W., which was pronounced by those without our sacred mysteries, "Adonai," the Great and Sacred Name has been engraved within the center of this golden triangle.
-On the sides of the triangle has been engraved the name of Deity in three languages of the Gentiles, the Chaldaic, the Egyptian and the Syriac. - K. S. My Illustrious Companions, I now propose that we place our Grand Masters' Squares on the sides of the golden triangle, so that should the wisdom of future generations discover and bring to light this copy of the Ark of the Covenant with its sacred treasures of deposit, it may be known and distinguished that this is the M's.
+K. S.-Yes, my friend, the M's.
+W. My Illustrious Companions, I now propose that we place our Grand Master's Squares on the sides of the golden triangle, so that should the wisdom of future generations discover and bring to light this copy of the Ark of the Covenant with its sacred treasures of deposit, it may be known and distinguished that this is the M's.
 W., deposited by us in this Year of Light.
 Here do I place the Square of the ruling Grand Master, Solomon, King of Israel.

-H. K. T.-Here do I place the Square of

-Hiram, King of Tyre.
+H. K. T.-Here do I place the Square of Hiram, King of Tyre.

-H. A. - Here do I place the Square of H. A., the Master Builder.
+H. A.-Here do I place the Square of H. A., the Master Builder.